 - If you eat meat then organic, grass fed meat is good for you once or twice a week.
 Its rich in B12, iron, L-Carnitine, COQ10, zinc essential for sperm and female health.
 Meats which are processed or smoked like bacon and preserved like ham, salami, chorizo and some sausages should ideally be avoided.

 - Exercise moderately 4-5 times a week for 20-25 minutes – a mixture of aerobic (run, spin class, swim) and relaxing low impact exercise (pilates, yoga, body balance.)
 Exercise relieves stress, improves blood flow to the pelvis, uterus and ovaries, improves how the body functions on all levels.
-However, over exercising will use up resources your body needs to prepare for pregnancy and to use to make hormones.
+However, over exercising will use up resources your body needs to make hormones and prepare for pregnancy.